The Edelweiss-III experiment is located at the LSM, a laboratory of IN2P3. The collaboration member institutions are:

 - The Saclay institute of matter and radiation (IRAMIS) involved in cryogeny.

-- The Karlsruhe Institute of Technology (KIT) with its Center of Elementary Particle and Astroparticle Physics (KCETA) and the participating institutes for Experimental Nuclear Physics (EKP), for Nuclear Physics (IK) and for Data Processing and Electronics (IPE).
+- The Karlsruhe Institute of Technology (KIT) with its Center of Elementary Particle and Astroparticle Physics (KCETA) and the participating institutes for Experimental Particle Physics (ETP), for Nuclear Physics (IKP) and for Data Processing and Electronics (IPE).
 The KIT is responsible for the muon veto system and involved in data analysis, background studies and electronics.

 - The nuclear research center of Dubna, Russia (JINR), involved in simulations and the neutron detector.